hgranillo/errbot-docker/README.md

 Docker image for [Err](http://errbot.net), a chat-bot designed to be easily deployable, extensible and maintainable.

+This image is based on the popular [Alpine Linux](alpinelinux.com) project, available in the [alpine official image](https://hub.docker.com/_/alpine/).
+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

 ## Usage

 This container can be started in three different modes: